Cheech Marin’s new museum plants a flag in the ground for Chicano art

 Rather than just a building to house art, the Cheech is intended to be a new civic center for the community.
 Using the Latin American urban concept of the zócalo, or public square, the architects cut the atrium to form a central gathering space within the building.
 “For museums to be relevant, they have to be places for people,” Yantrasast says.
 “Creating the atrium was our biggest intervention.”

 As a first-of-its-kind institution focused on Chicano art, the Cheech has used its design to plant a flag in the ground for this art movement.
-WHY’s design, developed in conjunction with preservation architects Page & Turnbull, transforms a library built in 1964 into a new kind of learning space.
+WHY served as the project’s designer, while preservation-focused Page & Turnbull are the project’s official architects.
+Their collaborative design transforms a library built in 1964 into a new kind of learning space.
 Mostly windowless, the building was easily adapted to store and display art.
 And because it long served as a public library, it already had a built-in connection with many members of the community.

 To build on that historic association with openness and learning, the architects focused on improving the facility’s connection with its surroundings.
 Yantrasast says the designers worked to restore the grand staircase that leads into the building from a public park, forming a kind of welcome mat to the space and its interior public square.